mkuzmick/watch-together/documentation/documentation/1-first-steps-name-of-this-file-TBD.md

 17. Look in atom.
 There should be a new file, `package.json`.
 This file contains information about the application you're building, including the name, the license, and also any other code that it depends on - ie. its "dependencies", which are packages of code that other people have written that we will import into our project.
 18. Right now, these dependencies are just located in the `package.json file` as a list of things you need.
 To actually install these dependencies, go back to terminal and type in `npm i` or `npm install` and hit enter.
 19. Then, we'll type in ``npm start`` and hit enter.
-20. Open your internet browser of choice (ex: Chrome) and type the URL ``localhost:3000`` and then hit enter to navigate to this page.
-You should see **I'm not sure what to call this page, the home page, the express app?**
+20. Open your internet browser of choice (ex: Chrome) and type the URL `localhost:3000` and then hit enter to navigate to this page.
+You should see the homepage of your express app.
 ### To change the site:
 21. Next, navigate into Atom.
 Open the ``routes`` folder and click on ``index.js``.
 22. You can see ``router.get`` is just looking for ``/`` - signifying the site's main page: this is where we are handling everyone that is asking for the homepage (as opposed to ``/some-other-specific-text-to-bring-us-to-a-different-page``).